buildingSMART/BCF-API/README.md

 Deletes a single viewpoint.
 This operation is only possible when the server returns the `delete` flag in the Viewpoint authorization, see section [3.5.10](#3510-determining-allowed-viewpoint-modifications)

+Note: If there is a comment associated to the viewpoint, the server might reject this request:
+- The server should return the http response status code 409
+- The client needs to disaccosiate this comment, before trying again.

 **Example Request**

     DELETE /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics/B345F4F2-3A04-B43B-A713-5E456BEF8228/viewpoints/a11a82e7-e66c-34b4-ada1-5846abf39133